-Applications are now closed for Semester 1, 2020
+Applications are now open for Semester 1, 2021.

 School leavers who are commencing full-time study in the Bachelor of Communication (Journalism) with an interest in the environment